letsql/quickgrove/README.md

 ## Under the Hood

-Trustpy uses Rust for its core functionality, providing:
+quickgrove uses Rust for its core functionality, providing:
 - Fast model loading and inference
 - Schema validation with column names for batches
 - Efficient memory management